clevelandjosh/DummyDataMiddleware/README.md

 ## There are three phases to the scripts.
 ### 1. Create the test environment
- a.
-Create users Alice and Bob (Alice is the file owner, Bob will be the bad guy later)
+ - Create users Alice and Bob (Alice is the file owner, Bob will be the bad guy later)
- b.
-Create Alice's files and directories
+ - Create Alice's files and directories
- c.
-Set the permissions on the files
+ - Set the permissions on the files

 ### 2. Have Bob take a whack at the files
- a.
-Bob will first try to modify each of the files created.
+ - Bob will first try to modify each of the files created.
 He will first try to write to each file
- b.
-Bob will try to delete each file
+ - Bob will try to delete each file

 ### 3. Verify the results
- a. record the output.
+ - record the output.

 ## As an example
 ### Note the sticky bit is ON for the /tmp directory